craftcms/docs/docs/cloud/headless-apps.md

 }
 ```

-`fetchWithRetry()` retries only `429` and `503` responses that fit within a
+`fetchWithRetry()` retries responses with a `Retry-After` header that fit within
-30-second deadline.
-Retry `POST` requests only when they contain read-only
+a 30-second deadline.
-GraphQL queries.

 ## Request Signatures